Water Softeners are generally exceptionally reliable but like any piece of equipment there is potential for faults to occur.

 - Salt not in contact with water – remove and agitate the salt within the unit and add a litre of warm water to dissolve any hardened salt.
 Ensure the not is overfilled with salt.

-Installation instructions are on the 'download' tabs of each individual water softeners on this web site.
+Installation instructions are on the individual water softener product pages on this web site.

-If you think your unit still has a fault then please click on and complete the fault form below and then click send.
+If you think your unit still has a fault then please complete the contact us form at the bottom of the home page.

 Either ourselves or the relevant manufacturers service department will then aim to be in touch within 2 working days.